stoflom/FloraReview/README.md

 ## Signing msi deployment during build
-When building the project the following pots-build actions are called:
+When building the project the following post-build actions are called:
 (NOTE: the msi actually uses the output from the obj/Rlease..path)

 exe and dll files in bin/Release/...